mhayk97/LiveScore/README.md

 - **Styled-components**: Library for styling React components using tagged template literals
 - **TypeScript**: Typed superset of JavaScript that compiles to plain JavaScript

+## Notes

+- There is no calls to real API (All data is mocked , therefore there is no pagination functionality and etc)

 ## Installation

 1. Clone the repository: